-After considering the different launch options, the shared Ariane 62 to SEL2 with full EP platform was selected as the baseline.
-This means escaping from SEL2 with relatively low V $\infty$ and thrusting with EP to reach 311P.
-One of the drivers to select the shared launch, was the opportunity to allocate the launch with ARIEL (Atmospheric Remotesensing Exoplanet Large-survey) - the mission selected by the European Space Agency (ESA) for its next medium-class science mission due for launch in 2028.
+After considering the different launch options, the shared Ariane 62 to L2 with full EP platform was selected as the baseline.
+The escape from L2 is with relatively low V ∞ and thrusting with EP to reach Apophis.
+One of the drivers to select the shared launch, was the opportunity to allocate the launch with ARIEL (Atmospheric Remote-sensing Exoplanet Large-survey) - one of the three candidate missions selected by the European Space Agency (ESA) for its next medium-class science mission due for launch in 2026.